 Investment service providers must request customers that are legal entities to provide all information which is necessary for submitting information about transactions to supervisory authorities.
-Such information includes LEI number.
+Such information includes Legal Entity Identifier number.

 What happens if a customer does not provide an LEI number?

 If a customer who is a legal entity does not provide the investment service provider with the necessary information, including an LEI number, for reporting a security transaction, the service provider will not be able to fulfil their legal reporting obligation.
 Consequently, the investment service provider may refuse to provide the service.